CODIGO

 Key Features

-first-class functions, closures, macros, reflection, meta-programming, modules, multiple inheritance, REPL, interactive development
+first-class functions, closures, macros, REPL, interactive development, reflection, meta-programming, symbols

 Typing

-dynamic system, structural typing, strong typing, partial inference, runtime checking, moderate type coercion, optional type annotations
+dynamic system, structural typing, strong typing, partial inference, runtime checking, conservative type coercion, optional type annotations

 Compilation